Tips for Tornadoes

 Get as close to the ground as possible, protect your head and watch for flying debris.

-A tornado is deceptive.
+A tornado can be deceptive.
 It may appear to be standing still but is, in fact moving toward you.

 Check for updates with Environment Canada or The Weather Network.